mackeian/gic/README.md

 1. Go to *"--Screen"* label
 1. Select one or multiple emails
 1. Add the label *"--Allow"* to the selected emails
+1. *(The marked email's will soon be removed from the screening label automatically.)*
-1. From now on, the senders will end up in your Inbox directly, and not go to screening.
+1. **From now on:** the senders will end up in your Inbox directly, and not go to screening.

 ![Allow](https://github.com/mackeian/gic/assets/789341/e7aaad87-376f-4902-9df5-feeefff4fa6c)